 As this is only a holiday, we haven't included costs we pay for yearly like our motorhome, drone & motorbike insurances, personal travel insurance, mobile phone bill, internet on the Motorhome (we use and love EE- check it out here) and several other associated motorhome costs which aren't directly relevant to this holiday (like our storage costs.)

-How to Tour Europe in a Motorhome cheaper than us!
+How to Tour Germany in a Motorhome cheaper than us!

 Realistically, if you drove the exact same route as us, (apart from France!), planned your return properly, didn't ride motorbikes and avoided eating at crazy expensive restaurants (yeah, I'm probably going to sulk about that for a while…), I reckon you could cut at least 560€ from your budget, which would mean it would cost you under 100€/ day for this trip- which is £87 at the current exchange rate.
 Try having a holiday with two hotel rooms and all your travel/food/car hire/ activities included for that!!
 Even though I think this was a particularly expensive trip for us, it's still a heck of a lot cheaper than many family holidays would be to the same area, doing the same activities.